iamjaypatel/College/CS 1632/midterm_1_study_guide.md

     - Corner: A case which can only occur outside of normal operating parameters. or a combination of multiple edge cases.
 * Static vs Dynamic testing
   * Know the differences and examples of each
-    - Static: Cosde is not executed
+    - Static: Code is not executed
+      - The code is reviewed by a person or external program, without being executed
+        - Examples:
+          - Code walkthroughs and reviews
+          - Requirement analysis
+          - Source code analysis
-    - Dynamic testing: code is executed(atlease some of it)
+    - Dynamic testing: code is executed(at least some of it).
+        - The tests that user does.
 * Black/White/Grey box testing
   * Know the differences and examples of each
     - Black-box testing: testing with no knowledge of the interior structure or code of the application.
 Tests are often performed form the user's prespective, looking at the system as a whole.